Back

 We believed that design concepts were supposed to save clients’ time and demonstrate what our contribution was like.
 So, we devoted only 16 hours to design concepts.

-Over that period, a designer had to study a client’s industry, select references, choose a key scenario, and make a graphic version of 2-3 screens.
+Over that period, a designer had to study a client’s industry, select references, choose a scenario, and make a graphic version of 2-3 screens.

 • Poor presentations.
-2 days are not enough for a decent presentation.
+Two days are not enough for a decent presentation.
 Thus, we just demonstrated a couple of key screens.
 This concept required loads of explanations that often didn’t save us from being misinterpreted.

 • Projects that are hard to implement.
 It’s impossible to build proper app logic over such a short period.
 You risk making a high-level concept that is still tough to implement.